panevins/bst236_hw1_codeblog/README.md

 (recommends some javascript changes)

-* the game canvas should have a maze with white borders that pacman cannot cross
+* the game canvas should have a maze with white borders that pacman cannot cross. make a more complex maze with thinner walls.

+(very simple maze)